-Our friends, however, have decided it’s time that we explore Luzon and what better way than to get the feel of Luzon’s northern region: Ilocos!
+Our friends, however, have decided it’s time that we explore Luzon and what better way than to get the feel of Luzon’s northern region by exploring the Ilocos tour!

 Over the years, Ilocos has several amazing tourists spots that warrants a 2 to 3 days (minimum) to visit this part of the Philippines.